Viktor286/js-types-kit/readme.md

 * Kit #2 – Strict requirement of the type for a provided variable
 * Kit #3 – Collect type-tests results in a report for debug mode
 * Kit #4 – Generate variables of a specific type for random tests
-* Kit #5 – Provide a sets of the specific type for data-driven tests
+* Kit #5 – Provide a collection of the specific type for data-driven tests

 &nbsp;